 Every skin care professional will tell you just how much a nutrient-packed diet will do justice for your skin.
 Simply taking a healthy diet can make all the difference.
 The skin is usually a reflection of what is happening inside your body.
 Supplements for good skin such as vitamins are great antioxidants and are necessary for pushing forward cellular activities happening in our bodies.

 So which vitamins really help?
 Which ones are great vitamins for skin repair?
-Which vitamins for skin elasticity?
+Which vitamins are for skin elasticity?
 Here are some of the best 5 vitamins for complexion that will leave both your skin and you feeling great…

 Vitamin E is one of the best vitamins that our skin requires as it protects it from oxidative stress.
 So whenever you see those celebrities that look ageless, that might be Vitamin E at work because it helps protect our skin against premature aging and wrinkles.
 It also works on scars and other skin imperfections making it one of the perfect vitamins for skin repair.
 Therefore it makes the skin look fairer as well.
 This is one of the vitamins that if you look at the labels of many skincare products in the market, it’s one of the ingredients.

 If you are the kind of person that likes to spend lots of time in the sun, the main function of this vitamin is to protect against sun damage.
 So basically, when you apply a cream that has it as the main ingredient, it will absorb the harmful UV light from the sun.
-This process is called photoprotection – which means the ability of the body to minimize the negative effects of the UV rays on the skin.
-The UV protection offered by Vitamin E means less or no dark spots and wrinkles.
+This process is called photoprotection – which means the ability of the body to minimize the negative effects of UV rays on the skin.
+The UV protection offered by Vitamin E means fewer or no dark spots and wrinkles.

 Also known as ascorbic acid, this is one of the readily available essential vitamins for complexion as it is found in a wide variety of fruit and vegetables.
 This is one of the vitamins for skin elasticity because it assists in the normal formation of collagen which supports skin strength.

 This vitamin is found in both the outer layer of the skin (epidermis) and the inner layer of the skin (dermis).
-It is one of the vitamins that have antioxidant properties and also assists in collagen production that helps keep the skin healthy and elastic.
+It is one of the vitamins that have antioxidant properties and also assists in collagen production which helps keep the skin healthy and elastic.
 This is the main reason vitamin C is one of the main ingredients used in many antiaging skincare products.
 A lack of this essential vitamin can contribute to skin sagging and skin bruising.
 It assists in the healing of damaged skin as well as reducing the appearance of wrinkles.
 Luckily it’s readily available.

 Taking vitamin C orally increases the effectiveness of sunscreens in protecting the skin from harmful UV rays.
 The best food sources are citrus fruits and vegetables including oranges, strawberries, grapefruit juice, kiwifruit, red sweet pepper, broccoli, and potatoes.
 The amount recommended for adults per day is 75 mg.